VostrikovIhorDev/CaesarCipher/README.md

 The project supports encryption and decryption of text and files using a configurable shift value.

 Features
 Caesar cipher encryption
 Caesar cipher decryption
 File encryption and decryption
 Input validation
-Support for the Russian alphabet and punctuation
+Support for the English alphabet and punctuation
 Unit tests with JUnit 5
 Maven project structure

 Technologies
 Java
 Maven